barryclark/jekyll-now/_posts/2022-08-11-Vscode-extension.md

 ---

-## Number 8 :floppy_disk:
+## Number 8
 ### Auto save
 Activate auto save from File>Auto Save, to save time.

 ---

-## Number 7 :video_game:
+## Number 7
 ### Remote ssh
 I mean it is in the name.
 You ssh to the station or whatever with VScode!
 HOW??
-MAGIC :sparkles:
+MAGIC

 ---

-## Number 6 :snake:
+## Number 6
 ### Python Extenstion Pack

-Python pack for everything related to python from coloring the code more for more readability :blue_book: to debuggers :bug:
+Python pack for everything related to python from coloring the code more for more readability to debuggers

 ---

-## Number 5 :dna:
+## Number 5
 ### Cells

 You can run cells from .py files instead of .ipynb by adding "#%%" to create a cell and seprete the lines.